-- The REB shall of consist of at least five members, including both men and women, and at least one of whom is a community member with no affiliation to Loyalist College
+- The REB shall consist of at least five members, including both men and women, and at least one of whom is a community member with no affiliation to Loyalist College.

-- No member may sit on the REB for more than 12 years
+- No member may sit on the REB for more than 12 consecutive years.

-- Researchers seeking REB approval shall submit their proposals using the current application form posted on the REB website and available from the College Research Services Office.
+- Researchers seeking REB approval shall submit their proposals using the current application form posted on the REB website and available from the College Applied Research and Innovation department.